 my yoga journey started at age 12.

-my mother has been practicing yoga for over 20 years. i always wanted to go with her so she enrolled my sister and i in a kids yoga class at the studio. the class wasn’t renewed. as a christmas gift in 2015, she got me a series class pack. i started my practice as an adult that next summer. i’ve been doing yoga ever since. i’m currently enrolled in yoga teacher training.
+my mother has been practicing yoga for over 20 years. i always wanted to go with her so she enrolled my sister and i in a kids yoga class at the studio. the class wasn’t renewed. as a christmas gift in 2015, she got me a series class pack. i started my practice as an adult that next summer. i’ve been doing yoga ever since. i am a certified yoga teacher.

 my favorite types

 in yin, asanas (postures) are held anywhere from 2-10 minutes. by getting deep into muscle tissue, you release all that you’ve been storing there.

 the flow is slower, almost like two breaths, one movement. you’ll get deeper into the pose, which can help you stretch to new heights.

 not to be confused with bikram yoga, hot yoga includes any variation of asanas (postures) but the temperature is hot! normally ranging from 85-95 degrees, it’s perfect to get into a good stretch and sweat out all your worries!

 one breath, one movement. this faster paced class increases your heart rate, promoting healing. if you’re okay with sweating a little, vinyasa is for you.